Category Archives: Romantic Comedy

 Grade: C+

-Singer and actress Doris Day, in large part, put her stamp on the romantic comedy genre, such that it was, during the 1960s becoming synonymous with wholesome film characters with spunk and charm but always wearing sensible shoes.
+Singer and actress Doris Day put her stamp on the romantic comedy genre during the 1960s becoming synonymous with wholesome film characters.
+She had spunk and charm and always wore sensible shoes.

-Do Not Disturb (1965) is a lightweight, forgettable work that offers a silly premise and a juvenile script with a meandering plot thrown in for good measure.
+Do Not Disturb (1965) is a lightweight, forgettable work with a silly premise, a juvenile script, and a meandering plot thrown in for good measure.

 The film is saved somewhat by the interesting locales of London and Kent England, but those seeking better quality ought to seek out the gems The Man Who Knew Too Much (1956) or Pillow Talk (1959).